 We have implemented a compensation policy for our non-employee directors which provides for automatic cash and equity grants for service on our Board of Directors.
-Our non-employee directors receive the following annual cash retainers under our non-employee director compensation policy:
+Currently, our non-employee directors receive the following annual cash retainers under our non-employee director compensation policy:

-- \$40,000 for all eligible non-employee directors, plus an additional \$70,000 annual cash retainer for the Chair of our Board of Directors; - \$10,000 for service (other than as chairman) on the Audit Committee or Strategy Committee; \$7,500 and \$5,000 for service (other than as chairman) on the Compensation Committee and Nominating and Governance Committee, respectively; and - \$20,000 for service as the chairman of the Audit Committee or Strategy Committee; \$15,000 and \$10,000 for service as the chairman of the Compensation Committee and Nominating and Governance Committee, respectively.
+- \$40,000 for all eligible non-employee directors, plus an additional \$35,000 annual cash retainer for the Chair of our Board of Directors; - \$10,000 for service (other than as chairman) on the Audit Committee; \$7,500 and \$5,000 for service (other than as chairman) on the Compensation Committee and Nominating and Governance Committee, respectively; and - \$20,000 for service as the chairman of the Audit Committee; \$15,000 and \$10,000 for service as the chairman of the Compensation Committee and Nominating and Governance Committee, respectively.